 The JKU has no influence on the content and data protection standards of linked websites.
 The JKU therefore accepts no liability for external links.

 Please refer to the data protection information directly at the website for the respective service in regards to information on the scope and purpose of data processing by the respective service as well as information about how they further process and use your data.
 There you can also find additional information regarding your rights and setting options.

-The website contains YouTube videos stored at: www.YouTube.com and can be played directly from the website.
+The website contains YouTube videos stored at: https://www.youtube.com, opens an external URL in a new window and can be played directly from the website.
 These videos are embedded in "enhanced privacy mode", meaning that no personal information about you as a user is transferred to YouTube until you play the videos.
 Once you click to play the videos, cookies will be installed on your computer and your IP address and any activity data will only be transmitted to YouTube.
 We have no influence on this data transfer.

-Google also processes your personal information in the USA and has submitted to the EU-US Privacy Shield, https://www.privacyshield.gov/EU-US-Framework.
+Google also processes your personal information in the USA.

 The legal basis to transmit your personal data in connection to playing a YouTube video is your consent in accordance with Art.
 6 para.
 1 lit. a GDPR.
 You can revoke any previously given consent at any time.
 The legalities of data processing operations carried out up to the point consent is revoked remains unaffected after revoking consent.

 The website also uses plug-ins from Vimeo to integrate and display videos.
 The provider is Vimeo Inc, 555 West 18th Street, New York, New York 10011, USA.

 If you visit a page containing an integrated Vimeo plug-in, it will connect to the Vimeo servers.
 This tells the Vimeo server which pages you have visited.
 Vimeo also obtains your IP address.
 This also applies if you are not logged in to Vimeo or do not have an account with Vimeo.
 The information collected by Vimeo is transferred to the Vimeo server in the USA.